top of page

 (25% Brittany -- 75% Poodle)

-The back-cross F1B Brittanydoodle is produced by crossing an F1 Brittanydoodle with a Poodle.
-F1B Brittanydoodles that are the result of an F1 Brittanydoodle and Poodle parents and will have a higher success rate for non-shedding and are recommended for families with MODERATE to SEVERE allergies.
-Tighter curls are more predominant in this type of F1B Brittanydoodle, but looser curls and straighter coats more like the F1 do show up as well.
+The back-cross F1B Brittanypoo is produced by crossing an F1 Brittanypoo with a Poodle.
+F1B Brittanypoos that are the result of an F1 Brittanypoo and Poodle parents and will have a higher success rate for non-shedding and are recommended for families with MODERATE to SEVERE allergies.
+Tighter curls are more predominant in this type of F1B Brittanypoo, but looser curls and straighter coats more like the F1 do show up as well.
 Their appearance will lean more towards the Poodle features, but again, Brittany features can be present.

 Generations Explained